MY APPLICATION

 In March 2024, Wendy Foster, one of SBREC’s dedicated business advisors, visited my Elemental exhibition at the Chelsea Gallery in Kings Road, London.

-My task was to inject a sense of joy, positivity, and natural warmth into the room, transforming it from a blank canvas into a space that felt welcoming.
+My task was to inject a sense of joy, positivity, and natural warmth into the room, transforming it from a room with no natural light and white walls that felt functional but cold into a welcoming space.

 Learn more about the commission